aws-samples/aws-stepfunctions-byoc-mlops-using-data-science-sdk/README.md

 # Step 5: Run the Jupyter Notebook.

-Create a new SageMaker notebook and upload the notebook *StepFunctions_BYOC_Workflow.ipynb*.
+Create a new SageMaker notebook instance and clone this repo.

-To Download the dataset, go to the link here: https://www.cis.upenn.edu/~jshi/ped_html/.

-Unzip the dataset files and upload the data folder to your SageMaker notebook environment.

-In order to run the workshop, you will need to ensure that Amazon SageMaker can call AWS StepFunctions, and that StepFunctions can call Model Training, Creation, and Deployment on behalf of SageMaker.
-To ensure the correct IAM Persmissions, refer to the **Setup** section of the following notebook: https://github.com/awslabs/amazon-sagemaker-examples/blob/master/step-functions-data-science-sdk/machine_learning_workflow_abalone/machine_learning_workflow_abalone.ipynb.

-Once the appropriate setup is complete, run through the *StepFunctions_BYOC_Workflow.ipynb*.
+Run through the *StepFunctions_BYOC_Workflow.ipynb*.
 Open up the StepFunctions Console to watch the individual steps in the graph getting executed.

 ![](media/SFgraph.png)